Airports in The Netherlands

 AMSTERDAM AIRPORT SCHIPHOL [AMS], in North Holland province, is Europe’s third busiest airport with 71.7 million passengers flying in, out or through it in 2019.
 The airport handled a combined 497,000 plane takeoffs and landings.

 The airport, commonly referred to as just Schiphol, is home to the Royal Dutch Airline KLM.
-Over 75 other airlines operate flights to more than 300 international destinations.
+Over 75 other airlines (including Corendon Air) operate flights to more than 300 international destinations.
 The most popular destination for passengers flying from Schiphol is London Heathrow Airport, whether it be the end of their journey or to connect to another flight.

-The airport has one main terminal building which passengers enter from one of the three different departure halls (numbered 1, 2, 3).
-Although each departure hall has its own entrance, all are connected under one roof.
-Inside the terminal, boarding gates are located along seven concourses: B (gates B1-B14), C (gates C1-C21), D (gates D1-D57 and D59-D87), E (gates E1-E14), F (gates F1-F8), G (gates G1-G13) and H/M (gates H1-H7 / gates M1-M7).
+The airport has one main terminal building which passengers enter from three different departure halls (numbered 1, 2, 3).
+Each departure hall has its own entrance from the street but inside all are connected under one roof.
+In the terminal, boarding gates are located along seven concourses: B (gates B1-B14), C (gates C1-C21), D (gates D1-D57 and D59-D87), E (gates E1-E14), F (gates F1-F8), G (gates G1-G13) and H/M (gates H1-H7 / gates M1-M7).

 Getting to and from Schiphol Airport by public transport is easy as the train station is located below the airport.
 The bus platform is located on street level in front of the main exit and next to it, a cue for taxi service.
 Car rental companies at the airport include Budget, Europcar, Hertz and Sixt.